microsoft/genaiscript/packages/whitepaper/gptools-overview.md

 A gpspec is a standard markdown file, with the following additional elements:

 -   Links to context elements that define the context in which a particular gptool is to be invoked.
-The gpspec defines all possible contexts where a particular gptool might only refer to some part.
+For example, a gpspec might contain links to markdown files, code files, etc.
--   Natural language describing the specific task to be performed as input to one or more gptools.
-For example, the spec for code might contain directions on the desired code as well as information about tests to be performed.
-Different gptools invoked from the gpspec file can be used to perform different tasks.
+-   Natural language describing the specific task to be performed as input to a gptool.
+For example, the spec  used to generate code would include a description of the functionality and might include a description style guidelines to observe, etc.

+.
+A single gpspec file might be used as input to multiple gptools.
+For example, a gpspec might be used to generate code, documentation, and tests, each using a different gptool.

 ## gpspec Example: Using the Python Developer gptool

-This is an example of a gpspec file that uses the python developer gptool:
+This is an example of a gpspec file that uses the python generating gptool shown above:

 ```markdown
 # email address and URL recognizer